mattermost/mattermost-developer-documentation/site/content/internal/gitlab-omnibus.md

     bundle binstubs --all
     ```

 7. Build everything.
-This can take a couple hours, so go grab lunch.
+This can take a couple of hours, so go grab lunch.

     ```bash
     bin/omnibus build gitlab